bu-ist/responsive-framework/CONTRIBUTING.md

 ### `develop` Pull Request Process

+When the code in your feature branch is done and ready to be merged, a pull request to `develp` should be created.

 1. Ensure your local checkout of the repository is up to date.
 1. Check out the `develop` branch.
 1. Create a new branch for your work.
 1. Make as many changes and commits as necessary within your branch.
-1. Submit a pull request to merge your branch into `develop`.
+1. When your code is finished and ready, submit a pull request to merge your branch into `develop`.
+1. After your pull request receives approval from at least one other team member, merge your code into `develop` and ensure the merge went smoothly.
+1. After verifying your merge, delete your feature branch.

 ### `master` Pull Request Process

+When the code in `develop` is ready to be released into the wild, a pull request to `master` should be created.

 1. Ensure your local checkout of the repository is up to date.
 1. Check out the `develop` branch.